stylesm/universityofnottingham.github.io/README.md

 1. Read the rest of this contributing section so you know your changes are appropriate.
 1. Make a branch.
 1. Make your changes / additions.
-1. Submit a pull request to master, adding Senior Application Developers as reviewers.
+1. Submit a pull request to the `source` branch, adding Senior Application Developers as reviewers.
 1. Await comments, or approval.

 ## What format should docs be in?